openshift/geard/docs/linking.md

     $ gear start node1:43273/app1

 Now, the application is able to use redis as if it were running locally at 127.0.0.1:6379.
-The IP Address could also be explicity specified as below:
+The IP Address could also be explicitly specified as below:

     $ gear link -n "127.0.0.1:6379:10.16.138.4:50000" node1:43273/app1